 As bourbon demand rises, makers are mixing old ways with new tech.
 This could lead to faster aging and new tastes.
 It’s a way to meet growing demand while keeping bourbon special.

-When you explore different bourbons, you might find ones aged from seven years to decades.
-Remember, longer aging means higher costs.
-This is because of the angel’s share, the natural evaporation.
+As you explore different bourbons, you’ll encounter options aged anywhere from seven years to several decades.
+Keep in mind that longer aging often comes with a higher price tag.
+This is due to the angel’s share — the natural evaporation of spirit over time.